Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Introduction

 Generally, road lanes are line structures and continuous on the pavement, appeared either in solid or dash.
 As the driving scenes are continuous and are largely overlapped between two neighboring frames, the position of lanes in the neighboring frames are highly related.
 More precisely, the lane in the current frame can be predicted by using multiple previous frames, even though the lane may suffer from damage or degradation brought by shadows, stains and occlusion.
 This motivates us to study lane detection by using images of a continuous driving scene.

-Meanwhile, we notice that deep learning as an emerging technology has demonstrated state-of-the-art, human-competitive, and sometimes better-than-human performance in solving many computer vision problems such as object detection~\cite{Girshick2015FastR,Redmon2016YouOL,He2017MaskR}, image classification/retrieval~\cite{vgg2015} and semantic segmentation~\cite{Shelhamer2015FullyCN,Ronneberger2015UNetCN,Badrinarayanan2017SegNetAD,Zou2018deepcrack}.
+Meanwhile, we notice that deep learning as an emerging technology has demonstrated state-of-the-art, human-competitive, and sometimes better-than-human performance in solving many computer vision problems such as object detection~\cite{Girshick2015FastR,Redmon2016YouOL,He2017MaskR}, image classification/retrieval~\cite{vgg2015,tip2019road,zou19tmm} and semantic segmentation~\cite{Shelhamer2015FullyCN,Ronneberger2015UNetCN,Badrinarayanan2017SegNetAD,Zou2018deepcrack}.
 There are mainly two types of deep neural networks.
 One is the deep convolutional neural network (DCNN), which often processes the input signal with several stages of convolution, and is talent in feature abstraction for images and videos.
 The other is the deep recurrent neural network (DRNN), which recursively processes the input signal by separating it into successive blocks and building full connection layers between them for status propagation, and is talent in information prediction for time-series signals.
 Considering the problem of lane detection, the continuous driving scene images are apparently time-series, which is appropriate to be processed with DRNN.
-However, if the raw image of a frame is taken as the input, for example an 800$\times$600 image, then the dimension of the vector is 480,000, which is intolerable as a full-connection layer by a DRNN network.
+However, if the raw image of a frame is taken as the input, for example an 800$\times$600 image, then the dimension of the vector is 480,000, which is intolerable as a full-connection layer by a DRNN network, as regarding to the heavy computational burden on a tremendous number of weight parameters it would bring about.
 In order to reduce the dimensionality of the input data, and meanwhile to maintain enough information for lane detection, the DCNN can be selected as a feature extractor to abstract each single image.

 Based on the discussion above, a hybrid deep neural network is proposed for lane detection by using multiple continuous driving scene images.
 The proposed hybrid deep neural network combines the DCNN and the DRNN.
 In a global perspective, the proposed network is a DCNN, which takes multiple frames as an input, and predict the lane of the current frame in a semantic-segmentation manner.
 A fully convolution DCNN architecture is presented to achieve the segmentation goal.
 It contains an encoder network and a decoder network, which guarantees that the final output map has the same size as the input image.
 In a local perspective, features abstracted by the encoder network of DCNN are further processed by a DRNN.
 A long short-term memory (LSTM) network is employed to handle the time-series of encoded features.
 The output of DRNN is supposed to have fused the information of the continuous input frames, and is fed into the decoder network of the DCNN to help predict the lanes.